 Make sure you download a free Linear Motion Handbook here and utilise our free CAD to help you save time planning your projects.

 Hardened steel shafting or corrosion resistant linear shaft rods mounted on aluminium alloy support rails, for use with open flanged or unflanged carriages.
+To suit shaft diameters from 16 to 50 mm.
+Length up to 6 metres.

 Our popular linear rail systems with either flanged or unflanged carriages, widths 15, 20, 25, 30, 35, 45 and 55mm, and lengths up to 4 metres.
 Rear-fixing rails or ultra-low profile carriages also available.